 No matter what your financial goals are, knowing your credit score, how to read your credit report, and how to address errors on the report will help you take the steps necessary to achieve your goals.
-Use the following information as a guide to become more knowledgeable about your credit.
+Use the following information as a guide to learn how to monitor your credit.

 YOUR CREDIT REPORT